 - Every ultrasonic scalpel is inspected to verify that parts are free of structural damage and conform to acceptance criteria

-- Device shafts are inspected under video magnification and shaft straightness is verified by a drop test into a calibrated cylindrical fixture.
+- Device shafts are inspected under video magnification and shaft straightness is 100% verified

-- All blades are inspected to ensure they are free of any microscopic cracks, fissures or damage
+- All blades are inspected and tested to ensure they are free of any microscopic cracks, fissures or damage

-- All handles are welded ultrasonically to prevent breakage and to maintain alignment for proper jaw activation.
+- All handles are glued and pressed together to prevent breakage and to maintain alignment for proper jaw activation

-- Devices are connected to transducers and OEM generator to verify proper activation, smooth jaw function, button function and conformance with all device requirements.
+- Devices are connected to OEM generators to verify proper activation, smooth jaw function, button function and conformance with all device requirements

 Ultrasonic scalpels should be collected in designated 17-gallon collection containers.